Da Silva (footballer, born 2001)

-João Vitor Vallony da Silva (born 7 February 2001), commonly known as Da Silva, is a Brazilian professional footballer who plays as a central defender for Goiás.
+João Vitor Vallony da Silva (born 7 February 2001), commonly known as Da Silva, is a Brazilian professional footballer who plays as a central defender for Red Bull Bragantino.

 Club career

-Born in Goiânia, Da Silva was a Goiás youth graduate.
+Born in Goiânia, Da Silva was a youth graduate of Goiás.
 He made his first team debut on 28 January 2021, starting in a 3–2 Campeonato Goiano away win over Goianésia.

 On 28 May 2021, Da Silva was loaned to Aparecidense for the remainder of the year.
-He struggled with injuries during his spell, and returned to his parent club without making an appearance.
+He struggled with injuries during his spell, and returned to his parent club without making any appearance.

-Upon returning, Da Silva appeared sparingly in the 2022 Campeonato Goiano, scoring his first senior goal on 20 February in a 3–0 away success over Jataiense.
+Upon returning, Da Silva appeared sparingly in the 2022 Campeonato Goiano, scoring his first senior goal on 20 February in a 3–0 away victory over Jataiense.
 On 6 April 2022, he renewed his contract until 2024.

 Da Silva made his Série A debut on 10 April 2022, starting in a 0–3 away loss against Coritiba.